tomayac/local-reverse-geocoder/README.md

 Optionally `init()` also allows you to specify which files to load data from.
 This reduces initialization time and the runtime memory footprint of the Node.js process.
-By default all files are loaded.
+By default, all files are loaded.

 ```javascript
 var geocoder = require('local-reverse-geocoder');